Jesús María Marta Lázaro

 The third group of people were the curious.
 For them, Jesus was like a religious entertainer.
 They were the unbelievers who were curious about Jesus.
 But they would never seek His forgiveness.

-The fifth group was one person, a woman named Mary.
+The fifth group was only one person, a woman named Mary.
 She represents every committed believer who is willing to sacrifice everything for Jesus and endure the scolding.
 Apparently, she had heard Jesus say that He was going to die, and so out of love for Him, she sacrificed a fortune in perfume in preparation for his burial.
 The last time Jesus was in Bethany, the disciples had warned Him the religious leaders wanted to stone Him (John 11:8).
 Maybe she had heard His comments.
 Whatever the reason, she represents every true believer.
 She sacrificially displayed her love and adoration for Christ by her actions.
 Do you?

 References: